JoepvanDam/data-agent/test/gpt-3.5-turbo-0125/results.md

     "Reason": "missing_function_explanation"
 }
 ```
+Task error.
 Should I even bother with a second attempt...?
 I will, just to be thorough.

 ### Attempt = 2
 #### What is the average 'Vzsom' per unique 'Budget', only for rows where 'AP' is greater than 100?